 If you've introduced your tadpoles to Harry Potter, or they've been exposed thanks to older siblings, a visit to Hogsmeade is definitely in order.
 The Wizarding World of Harry Potter is a wondrous and magical place.

 Little ones may not be ready or tall enough to experience Harry Potter and the Forbidden Journey just yet, but they can definitely do the castle walkthrough.
 Parents can take turns watching them by waiting in the Child Switch room.
 See if they are ready (and tall enough) to tame Flight of the Hippogriff.
 It's a perfect first roller coaster — low-key and over quickly in case it happens to be too much.
 Aspiring wizards will love the interactive wands and the Ollivanders wand selection show.
+(The show is temporarily unavailable, but you can still purchase wands and cast spells.)
 If you purchase an interactive wand, you can help your tadpole cast magical spells!
 (We know you parents want to use the wands too!
 "Helping" little ones gives you the best excuse to be a wizard.)
 Toddlers are sure to be dazzled by the Frog Choir show (our faves!), as well as the Triwizard Spirit Rally.
 Go, Beauxbatons Academy of Magic!

 There are plenty of wizards and villagers for your kids to chat with.
 A photo with the Hogwarts Express Conductor and the Hogwarts Express makes for a fun memory too.
 If you're OK with letting the tadpoles enjoy some sweets, have them choose a treat inside Honeydukes.
 (Chocolate Frog, please!)
 Don't froget, there's always fun with small children at Universal Studios Hollywood when Butterbeer is involved.
 The Three Broomsticks restaurant has kid-friendly choices such as macaroni and cheese, chicken tenders, a chicken quarter and fish and chips.
 The kids meals come with grapes and either wedge fries or veggies.
 The desserts are also delicious and fun to share with a toddler.